subh83/sgl/README.md

 Compiling and examples:
 ----------------------

-- This library is template-based.
+- This library is (to a large extent) template-based.
   There is nothing to build.
 Simply include the file "sgl.h" in your code.
-  You can install the headers by running
+  You can (optionally) install the headers in the system folder by running

         sudo make install